kalthommusa/Gel-Electrophoresis-Image-Classification/README.md

 ## The most effective configurations:

-* ResNet18: This architecture shows consistent performance across different configurations.
-Models with ResNet18 achieve high accuracy and balanced precision and recall values, this suggests ResNet18 is better suited for this task.

-* The ResNet18 model achieved the highest accuracies using a multi-layer classifier head and SGD optimizer.
+* ResNet18 model achieved the highest accuracies using a multi-layer classifier head and SGD optimizer.
 Specifically, the ResNet18 model trained on TPU with these settings (Model ID 16) achieved the maximum accuracy of 95.45%.
 Meanwhile, the ResNet18 model trained on CPU with a multi-layer head and SGD (Model ID 4) obtained a slightly lower but still high accuracy of 90.91%.
 This demonstrates that although both models performed well overall, the TPU-based ResNet18 configuration led to the best result for this task.

 ## Further analysis and observations:

+* ResNet18 architecture shows consistent performance across different configurations.
+Models with ResNet18 achieve high accuracy and balanced precision and recall values, this suggests ResNet18 is better suited for this task.

 * VGG16 models performed reasonably well, achieving accuracies of 77.27-86.36% on both the CPU and TPU (Model IDs 7, 8, 20).